blackpeps/dbmslab2023/14. Creation of procedure,triggers, functions/readme.md

-## 14. Creation of procedures, triggers, functions
+# 14. Creation of procedures, triggers, functions

+## AIM

+To create procedure, triggers, and functions.

+## THEORY

-# Procedures
+### Procedures

-A subprogram is a program unit/module that performs a particular task.
-These subprograms are combined to form larger programs.
-This is basically called the 'Modular design'.
-A subprogram can be invoked by another subprogram or program, which is called the calling program.

-At the schema level, a subprogram is a standalone subprogram.
-It is created with the `CREATE PROCEDURE` or the `CREATE FUNCTION` statement.
-It is stored in the database and can be deleted with the `DROP PROCEDURE` or `DROP FUNCTION` statement.
-A subprogram created inside a package is a packaged subprogram.
-It is stored in the database and can be deleted only when the package is deleted with the `DROP PACKAGE` statement.

-**PL/SQL subprograms** are named PL/SQL blocks that can be invoked with parameters.

-PL/SQL provides two kinds of subprograms:

-- **Functions** – These subprograms return a single value; mainly used to compute and return a value.
-- **Procedures** – These subprograms do not return a value directly; mainly used to perform an action.
+A subprogram is a modular unit that performs a specific task and is used in larger programs, known as modular design.
+Subprograms can be called by other subprograms or programs.
+At the schema level, subprograms can be standalone or packaged, created with `CREATE PROCEDURE` or `CREATE FUNCTION`, and deleted with `DROP PROCEDURE` or `DROP FUNCTION`.
+In PL/SQL, subprograms are named blocks invoked with parameters.
+PL/SQL offers two types: Functions (return a value) and Procedures (perform actions without direct return).

-## 1.1 Creating a Procedure
+#### 1.1 Creating a Procedure

 A procedure is created with the `CREATE OR REPLACE PROCEDURE` statement.
 The simplified syntax for the `CREATE OR REPLACE PROCEDURE` statement is as follows: